The Group's Mission is to grow a high quality global publishing business delivering high value to its contributors, readers and shareholders.

 • Grow our key authors through effective publishing across all formats alongside strategic sales and marketing.

-−− Crescent City: House of Earth and Blood by Sarah J. Maas was Number One on the New York Times bestseller list; and
+−− 129% growth in sales of Sarah J Maas titles, with both new titles Crescent City: House of Earth and Blood and A Court of Silver Flames reaching Number One on the New York Times bestseller list .

 • As the originating publisher of J.K.
 Rowling’s Harry Potter series, ensure that new children discover and read it for pleasure every year.

-−− Harry Potter and the Philosopher’s Stone was the tenth bestselling Children’s title on Nielsen Bookscan in the UK, 22 years after first publication.
+−− Harry Potter and the Philosopher’s Stone was the 3rd bestselling Children’s title on UK Nielsen Bookscan, 23 years after first publication.

 • Expand international revenues and reduce reliance on the UK market.